Tale of Genji

 Dead Zen masters

-I create talismanic art, cards, and sigils.
+I create talismanic art, cards, sigils, and darkroom silver gelatin prints.
 The style is calligraphic and photographic.

-The source of inspiration is dead Zen masters, though, on occasion, I bow to contemporary artists.
+The source of inspiration is dead Zen masters, though, on occasion, I bow to contemporary Zen artists.

 For instance, when Yamamoto Masao appeared in my dream and gave me instructions, it led to the creation of the exclusive Tarot Interdit.